Priority Records: Relaunch (2006–2013)

 In late 2006, EMI revived Priority Records, and it was supposed to start releasing new records again but never did except for a couple compilation and greatest hits albums from the likes of N.W.A, Westside Connection, Mack 10, and Ice Cube.
 In 2009, Snoop Dogg was appointed creative chairman of the label; Priority released Snoop Dogg's tenth studio album, Malice N Wonderland on December 8, 2009.
 In July 2013, Priority was re-launched via a joint venture between Capitol Records and Insurgency Music.
 Based at the Capitol Records Building in Los Angeles, the new Priority Records was a producer centric label that focused on a broader array of music genres, including electronic music as well as urban music.
 The lone release under Priority's first relaunch was Snoop Dogg's Malice n Wonderland, which was a commercial failure.
 Following this, Priority remained dormant.

-Second relaunch (2015–present)
+Second relaunch (2015–)

 In 2015, due to the success of the 2015 American biographical film Straight Outta Compton based on former Priority act N.W.A, Priority Records was relaunched one more time as a distributor.
 This time the focus was on new acts, including G Perico, Snoh Aalegra and Jonn Hart.
 In 2018, Priority Records partnered with TuneGO.
 Priority Records signed TuneGO Artist, Three Guests and distributed their album, 3G.
 Priority also signed Massachusetts rap group Bandits The Label and later went on to distribute DtheFlyest debut project "Dope Boy Diaries" which was executive produced by CruufromtheNorth and featured a hit single with rap superstar Lil Baby titled "Fugazi" (2018).